Randall "Tex" Cobb: Acting career

 As a Hollywood actor, Cobb has played a series of villainous roles in films such as Police Academy 4: Citizens on Patrol, Blind Fury, Ace Ventura: Pet Detective, Liar Liar, The Golden Child, Naked Gun 33 1/3: The Final Insult, Fletch Lives, and Ernest Goes to Jail.
-He has made guest appearances on several television shows, including Miami Vice, Highlander: The Series, Married... with Children, Moonlighting, Walker, Texas Ranger, MacGyver (as the character Earthquake), and The X-Files.
+He has made guest appearances on several television shows, including Miami Vice; Highlander: The Series; Married... with Children; Moonlighting; Walker, Texas Ranger; MacGyver (as the character Earthquake); and The X-Files.

 Cobb's other appearances include the 1983 film Uncommon Valor, in which he played a rare heroic role; the 1987 movie Critical Condition, in which he plays a character in the psych ward who thinks he is a "brother" (an African American); The Champ, which referred to his boxing career by casting Cobb as a boxer who fights the title character, Billy Flynn; and Diggstown, in which he plays a prison inmate who fights at the behest of a con man.

 One of his more memorable roles is the menacing outlaw biker/bounty hunter Leonard Smalls in the 1987 Coen Brothers film Raising Arizona.
 Joel Coen later described Cobb as difficult to work with: "he's less an actor than a force of nature".

 On Late Night with David Letterman on January 7, 1987, he was asked how boxing compared to acting and said "In the last job I had, if you didn't do it just exactly right you got hit in the mouth.
 In this kind of job, the worst thing that can happen, I mean if everything in the whole world goes wrong, take two."

 In 1992, he appeared in Vince Gill's music video for his song "Don't Let Our Love Start Slippin' Away".
 In 1993, he spoofed himself by appearing in a commercial for Old El Paso salsa.

 Personal life

 Cobb lives in Philadelphia, and maintained a friendship with Philadelphia Daily News columnist Pete Dexter, who frequently commented on boxing.
 In a notorious 1981 Grays Ferry incident, Cobb came to the defense of Dexter, who during the course of a bar brawl, was severely beaten.
 Cobb rescued him and endured a broken arm, costing him a scheduled fight with Mike Weaver.

 Cobb's eldest son Bo was killed in an accident in early 2001.
 His younger son Joshua pursued a short career as a boxer.
+Cobb was married to his sons' mother, Kathy Krakauskas Morin, from 1982 to 1986.

 In January 2008, at age 57, Cobb graduated magna cum laude from Temple University with a bachelor's degree in sport and recreation management.
 He remarked that it was odd to hear the cheers of a packed arena without being in a boxing ring.
 "It was nice to have that opportunity to wear a robe, to step up there and not have to worry about bleeding", Cobb said.